danielsaidi/Sheeeeeeeeet/README.md

 Action sheet items are used to present options. `Sheeeeeeeeet` has the following built-in item types:

-* [Item][ActionSheetItem] - A standard item that dismisses the sheet when tapped
+* [Item][ActionSheetItem] - A standard item that dismisses the sheet when tapped.
-* [Single-select item][ActionSheetSingleSelectItem] - Deselects all other single-select items in the same group and dismisses the sheet
+* [Single-select Item][ActionSheetSingleSelectItem] - Deselects all other single-
+select items in the same group when tapped, then dismisses the sheet.
-* [Multi-Select item][ActionSheetMultiSelectItem] - Doesn't deselect other items and doesn't dismiss the sheet
+* [Multi-Select Item][ActionSheetMultiSelectItem] - Doesn't deselect other items
+when tapped and doesn't dismiss the sheet.
-* [Multi-Select Toggle Item][ActionSheetMultiSelectToggleItem] - Selects/deselects all multi-select items in the same group
+* [Multi-Select Toggle][ActionSheetMultiSelectToggleItem] - Toggles the selected
+state of all multi-select items in the same group.
+* [Link Item][ActionSheetLinkItem] - Navigation links.
-* [Collection Item][ActionSheetCollectionItem] - A general, flexible item with an embedded collection view
+* [Collection Item][ActionSheetCollectionItem] - A general item with an embedded collection view that can contain any type of cells.
-* [Link Item][ActionSheetLinkItem] - Navigation links
+* [Custom Item][ActionSheetCustomItem] - A super-flexible item, that can use any custom view.
+It doesn't handle items in the same way as any other item.

 The standard item corresponds to a standard `UIKit` actionsheet action.
 It has a title, an optional subtitle and an image.
 It's the base class for all other item types, who also copies its standard appearance.

 Each item type has a certain `tapBehavior`, which determines how it behaves when it is tapped.
-You can always change the value of this property to change how any item behaves.
-For instance, if you want a single-select item to not dismiss your action sheet, set the tap behavor to `.none`.
+You can always change this property to change how any item behaves.
+For instance, if you want a single-select item to not dismiss your sheet, set it to `.none` for that item.

 ### Buttons